 In order to serve people as efficiently as possible, we sometimes need to adjust pickup times.
 ADA rules allow us to negotiate an arrival time up to an hour before or after your requested time.
-Generally, if we need to negotiate we do this during your initial call, however sometimes we'll need to call you back.
-When this happens, please work with us to negotiate a time that meets your needs and allows us to group trips efficiently.
+Please work with us to negotiate a time that meets your needs and allows us to group trips efficiently.

 You'll often see several paratransit buses at major destinations, such as the hospital or the mall.
-While it may seem as though any driver should be able to pick you up, drivers' pick-ups are "dispatched" by WTA, in order to route trips most efficiently.
+While it may seem as though any driver should be able to pick you up, drivers' pickups are "dispatched" by WTA, in order to route trips most efficiently.